vaimo/composer-patches/README.md

 ### 3.13.0

-* Feature: Option to apply only some of the patches based on text-based file name filter.
+* Feature: option to apply only some of the patches based on text-based file name filter.
-* Feature: Added an option for the user to have control over the sequence of the patchers.
+* Feature: added an option for the user to have control over the sequence of the patchers.
 * Fix: patch path strip levels re-ordered to go sequentially from 0 to 2 to allow first run to be with 'as is' path.
 * Fix: changed patch applier logic to test different patchers with same level rather than going